Degrees and Programs

 3. To develop good intellectual “habitus” (habits) as well as content – to learn the good habits of speculation and reflection and to apply them to revelation, life, and the human condition.

-– 12 in Language Studies (6 in Latin, 6 in a modern language other than one’s own),
+• 12 credits in language studies (6 credits in Latin, 6 credits in a modern language other than the student’s native language),

-– 6 in Auxiliary Studies (3 in Research Methodology, and 3 in an M.A.
-Proficiency
+• 6 credits in auxiliary studies (3 credits in research methodology, and 3 credits in the M.A.
+Proficiency Seminar

 2. A cumulative G.P.A. of 2.5 or above